chiranjeev-chabbi/n-body-gravitational-simulation/README.md

 m_j
 \frac{\mathbf r_i-\mathbf r_j}
 {|\mathbf r_i-\mathbf r_j|^3}
-}
 $$

-This is the mathematical heart of the simulation.
+This is the mathematical central idea of the simulation.

 There is no special rule saying that a particle should move toward a particular destination.